Four restaurant employees are stalked by a killer in a pig mask. If only the innocent can survive a horror movie, none of these employees are safe!…

 Donnie frowned.
 He wanted no part in any of it but he knew Mikey would kill him before he let him walk out of there without him.
 And so, like he had done so often in his life, Donnie gave up control and put the ball in someone else’s court.

 “Well,” said Donnie.
 “You better go pick up that knife you dropped in the fridge then…”

-Mikey reached behind a prep table and drew the large machete the day prep used to cut large roasts of prime rib.
-He swung it down through the air to test it out…it felt right.
+Mikey reached behind a prep table and drew the large machete the day prep used to cut the prime rib roasts.
+He swung the heavy metal through the air to test it out…it felt right enough.

 “Come on,” said Mikey, taking a big breathe through his freckled nose, “Let’s go kill this pig-faced fuck!”

 The two boys stepped out into the dining room among polished wine glasses and cutlery that sat patiently waiting on each table, prepared for the busy lunch the following day.
 Mikey gripped his machete tight, expecting the killer to jump out at any moment…but there was no sign of him.
 He was gone.
 Slowly they made their way back to the bar, both of them on high alert, looking by every booth, under every table and in every poorly lit corner—but there was no one.